-Within ten working days following implementation and completion of the specific erosion and sediment control works, and prior to the commencement of earthworks activity on the subject site, a suitably qualified and experienced person must provide written certification to the Council that the erosion and sediment control measures have been constructed and completed in general accordance with the certified ESCP(s).
+Within ten (10) working days following implementation and completion of the specific erosion and sediment control works referenced in Condition 1, and prior to the commencement of earthworks activity on the subject site, a suitably qualified and experienced person must provide written certification to the Council that the erosion and sediment control measures have been constructed and completed in general accordance with the approved ESCP(s) required by condition 7.
 Written certification must be in the form of a report or any other form acceptable to the Council.